danjulio/lepton/ESP32/readme.md

 A simple stand-alone server that can connect to multiple cameras, record images that meet certain criteria and display images from the cameras in a web browser.

 ![Web Application](pictures/tcam_web.png)

+### Python Driver
+A simple driver to allow access from python programs.